MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/web-sign-in/index.md

 To use web sign-in, your devices must be configured with different policies.
 Review the following instructions to configure your devices using either Microsoft Intune or a provisioning package (PPKG).

 > [!NOTE]
-> Web sign-in uses a system-managed local account called `WsiAccount`.
+> Web sign-in uses a system-managed local account called *WsiAccount*.
 The account is created automatically when you enable Web sign-in, and it's not displayed in the user selection list.
-Every time user needs to use Web sign-in, the account is enabled.
+Every time a user uses the Web sign-in credential provider, the *WsiAccount* account is enabled.
 After the user signs in, the account is disabled.

 #### [:::image type="icon" source="../../images/icons/intune.svg"::: **Intune**](#tab/intune)